The Day Albert Einstein Discovered Relativity

 A True Hero in American Politics

-Winning without the Spin tells the story of Walter Capps, a long-time and beloved professor of religious studies who shocked the 22nd District of California and the nation in 1996 by unseating a Contract-with-America Republican and becoming the District's first Democratic Representative in fifty years.
-The story is told through the eyes of the author, and few books have chronicled the day-to-day activities of a campaign in such detail or with such appreciation for the absurdities of political life.
+PUBLISHED BY NOVA SCIENCE PUBLISHERS (KORSHKA IMPRINT), THIS BOOK HAS BEEN ACCEPTED INTO THE POLITICAL NON-FICTION SECTION OF THE JOHN F. KENNEDY LIBRARY IN BOSTON, MASS.
+Winning without the Spin tells the story of Walter Capps, a long-time and beloved professor of religious studies who shocked the 22nd District of California and the nation in 1996 by becoming the District's first Democratic Representative in fifty years.
+Told through the eyes of the operations manager for the campaign, few books have chronicled the day-to-day activities of a campaign in such detail or with such appreciation for the absurdities of political life.
 Above all, Winning without the Spin is a tribute to the memory of Walter Capps, who understood that the true purpose of politics is to bring people together, not drive them apart.

 112th & B'way: A 1980s Romantic Disaster

 A young man meets an unforgettable woman in Los Angeles, and they fall head over heels without fear of consequences.
 At first, there is nothing but the other, but their dreams soon fray against the hard edges of life in New York City.